 A quasi-experimental study by Sarvarizadeh et al. (2024) randomly infused 70 nurses into the intervention (n=35) and control (n=35) groups to evaluate the impact of an innovative cultural competency training program such as a flipped classroom (Sarvarizadeh et al., 2024).
 The intervention group reported a 5.33 ± 0.49 significant increase in cultural competence educational strategies.
 The findings revealed that nurse researchers can incorporate creative and innovative strategies when implementing cultural competence training to improve the impetus of mental health nurses and their cultural perspectives (Sarvarizadeh et al., 2024).
 As such, this can boost their cultural knowledge, awareness, and skills to streamline efficient healthcare delivery processes.
-Therefore, the findings postulated that it is imperative to tailor creative educational strategies like flipped classrooms to efficiently improve mental health nurses’ cultural competence when delivering cognitive mental health (Sarvarizadeh et al., 2024).
+Therefore, the findings postulated that it is imperative to tailor creative educational strategies like flipped classrooms to improve mental health nurses’ cultural competence when delivering cognitive mental health (Sarvarizadeh et al., 2024).

-Suffice to say, the articles that underpin the theme regarding the impact of cultural competence indicate that the lack of cultural competence has become a pervasive issue in healthcare due to the increment in the diversity of the patient population.
+Suffice it to say, the articles that underpin the theme regarding the impact of cultural competence indicate that the lack of cultural competence has become a pervasive issue in healthcare due to the increment in the diversity of the patient population.
 Therefore, it is imperative to implement cultural competence education to enhance provider competence.
 Per se, this can improve the delivery of healthcare services and ensure that patients report optimal experiences along with outcomes (Chae et al., 2020; Chu et al., 2022; Kula et al., 2021; Lin & Hsu, 2020; Sarvarizadeh et al., 2024).

-Cultural competence on Nurses’ Cultural Knowledge and Skills
+Cultural Competence on Nurses’ Cultural Knowledge and Skills

 Argyriadis et al. (2022) conducted a mixed methods study to investigate healthcare professionals’ knowledge levels and skills in cultural competence.
 The investigators used the Cultural Competence Self-Assessment Checklist of the Central Vancouver Island Multicultural Society and 62 semi-structured interviews to gather the data among various healthcare professionals.
 The results specified that nurses are highly sensitive to cultural competence practices (Argyriadis et al., 2022).
 Besides, implementing training can improve clinicians’ knowledge and skills to deliver culturally competent care to patients from diverse cultural backgrounds (Argyriadis et al., 2022).
 The study found that there is a need to design educational programs for healthcare providers in order to enhance their knowledge and skills in cultural competence.
 Remarkably, the results correlate with the SPP because they bolster the creation of bespoke cultural competence educational programs to expand providers’ knowledge and expertise.
 Per se, improved knowledge and skill levels allow providers to deliver culturally sensitive care to clients from distinct cultural ethnicities.

-A scoping review study assessed the effectiveness of an educational program with the aim of enhancing nursing students’ knowledge, skills, attitudes, and routines (Arruzza & Chau, 2021).
+A scoping review study assessed the effectiveness of an educational program to enhance nursing students’ knowledge, skills, attitudes, and routines (Arruzza & Chau, 2021).
 The researchers used an experimental study design and analyzed 10 studies.
-The results revealed that nurses who were educated on cultural competence education had high levels of cultural knowledge and enhanced skills (Arruzza & Chau, 2021).
+The results revealed that nurses educated on cultural competence education had high levels of cultural knowledge and enhanced skills (Arruzza & Chau, 2021).
 Besides, cultural knowledge and skills boost nurses’ expertise, equipping them adequately to deliver culturally competent care.
-More so, cultural knowledge and skills accomplished through training elevate nurse's understanding of cultural concepts during health delivery routines (Arruzza & Chau, 2021).
+Moreover, cultural knowledge and skills accomplished through training elevate nurse's understanding of cultural concepts during health delivery routines (Arruzza & Chau, 2021).